TeamRealB/Wplace-Protocol/README_EN.md

 ## Anti-Cheating

-Multiple anti-cheating measures have been added to the wplace interface for the [/s0/pixel/{tileX}/{tileY}](#post-s0pixeltilextiley) endpoint to prevent automated drawing and multiple accounts.
+Multiple anti-cheating measures have been added to the wplace endpoint for the [/s0/pixel/{tileX}/{tileY}](#post-s0pixeltilextiley) endpoint to prevent automated drawing and multiple accounts.

 ### `lp` - LocalStorage Detection